zextras/tech-doc/source/carbonio/_mesh/credentials.rst

 * The bootstrap token
 * The |mesh| internal :abbr:`CA (Certificate Authority)` and its corresponding private key
-* the encryption keys
+* The encryption keys

+.. warning:: If the file :file:`/etc/zextras/service-discover/cluster-credentials.tar.gpg`
+   becomes compromised, the security of the whole infrastructure will be compromised as well.

 The file with the |mesh| credentials must be present and accessible during various administration activities: |product| setup and upgrade, when running :command:`pending-setups`, and while carrying out other minor tasks that involve |product| components.

-If the file is not readable, is corrupted, or can not be read during these activities, it is necessary to :ref:`mesh-reset`.

 The file mentioned above is GPG-encrypted using a **secret** (which is nothing more than another password), that is stored in